-(A) This section applies to both of the following:
+(A) This section applies to all of the following:

 (1) An applicant seeking restoration of a license or certificate issued under this chapter that has been in a suspended or inactive state for any cause for more than two years;

 (2) An applicant seeking issuance of a license or certificate pursuant to this chapter who for more than two years has not been engaged in the practice of medicine and surgery, osteopathic medicine and surgery, podiatric medicine and surgery, or a limited branch of medicine as any of the following:

 (b) A participant in a program of graduate medical education, as defined in section 4731.04 of the Revised Code;

 (c) A participant in a podiatric internship, residency, or clinical fellowship program;

 (d) A student in a college of podiatry determined by the state medical board to be in good standing;

 (e) A student in a school, college, or institution giving instruction in a limited branch of medicine determined by the board to be in good standing under section 4731.16 of the Revised Code.